-Partnership with a Tutoring Agency: The Readington Township School District has engaged in partnerships with Huntington Learning Center in Flemington to provide additional tutoring services to our students.
+Partnership with a Tutoring Agency: The Readington Township School District has been investigating the possibility of partnering with Huntington Learning Center in Flemington to provide additional tutoring services to our students.

-Clubs/Enrichment: The Readington Township School District is currently offering a Lego STEM Club and Reading Olympics through the local YMCA.
+Clubs/Enrichment: The Readington Township School District is currently investigating offering a Lego STEM Club through the local YMCA.
 This along with our accelerate learning club(s) will enhance student enrichment in after school programs.